Luigi's years of hard partying finally caught up with him.

 Nabnut the squirrel gets so bloated that he cannot move after eating too many acorns in Banjo-Kazooie.

-In Mario & Luigi: Bowser's Inside Story, one of the Mario brothers' attacks, Snack Basket, involves stuffing Luigi with treats until he balloons up, followed by Mario tossing him at the ground to create a shock wave like so.
+In Mario & Luigi: Bowser's Inside Story, one of the Mario brothers' attacks, Snack Basket, involves stuffing Luigi with treats until he balloons up, followed by Mario tossing him at the ground to create a shock wave, as depicted on this page's image.

 Also in Bowser's Inside Story is this little plot point.
 Guess all those fat jokes turned true, Bowser.